 - Are less likely to have health insurance

-To help combat these issues, the week of June 12-18 (aka, Father’s Day) has been established as Men’s Health Week, a time to put the spotlight on men’s health issues beyond bicep curls and six-pack abs.
+To help combat these issues, the week leading up to and including Father’s Day has been established as Men’s Health Week, a time to put the spotlight on men’s health issues beyond bicep curls and six-pack abs.

 So let’s get started.

 - Go to the doctor.
 I cannot stress this enough.
 Whether you’re middle-aged, a Millennial, or in your third act, checkups keep you informed about what’s going well (and not so well) with your cholesterol, blood pressure, and blood levels, among other things.
 Some health conditions may not have symptoms, so regular doctor visits can identify issues early and you can tackle them before they become a real problem.

 - Don’t ignore your body.
 If something doesn’t feel right, pay attention!
 Physical signs – everything from pain, shortness of breath, excessive thirst, even problems with urination – are your body’s way of telling you that something is up.
 Again, the goal is prevention.
 It’s a lot easier (and less expensive) to fix something if you catch it early on.